Bruce Anstey: 2014

 Anstey claimed the top spot on the rostrum at the first of the Supersport races in 2014 with an average speed of 108.014 mi/h.
 However this was his only positive in the meeting.

 2015

-The 2015 North West 200 Races again saw Anstey feature prominently in the opening race where he just missed out on a podium position, coming home in 4th position.
+The 2015 North West 200 Races again saw Anstey miss out on a podium position, coming home in 4th position.
 An improvement followed in the feature Superbike race when he claimed the third tier behind Alastair Seeley and Ian Hutchinson.